RuleWorld/bionetgen/bng2/README_FIRST.txt

     ./configure --disable-shared --prefix=<bngpath>
     make
     make install

+When compiling binaries for 64-bit Windows (Vista/7), make sure that the 64-bit version of Cygwin is installed including the latest version of required developer tools (gcc,g++,make,autoconf).
+Compile from the Cygwin prompt as above.
+The compiled binary can be executed as is from the Cygwin prompt.
+Executing from the Windows command prompt will throw Missing DLL errors.
+Copying these DLLs from the Cygwin bin folder to the BioNetGen bin folder should resolve these errors.

 Alternatively, binaries can be compiled using CMake.
 Download CMake from http://www.cmake.org/ and add to PATH.
 Then:

 	cd <bngpath>\Network3
 	cp Makefile.cmake Makefile
 	make

 Example models are provided in the Models2 folder.
 To run them, go to the Models2 directory, and type: